masiNgxiki/SDF01-2025/README.md

 - 💡 I work as a stress tester, currently learning toward becoming a software developer.
 - 🎓 I am an intermediate python coder that is keen to learn more about Javascript!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 Iam a creative individual that loves cooding.
-- 🔥 Looking forward to building my first real-world application.

 ---